duck8880/EE160/Lab1/Lab1.md

   - Your email address on wiliki: `*username*@wiliki.eng.hawaii.edu`
     TA's email address on wiliki: `jianqiuc@wiliki.eng.hawaii.edu`

-  - Send an email to the three classmates
+  - Send an email to three of your classmates

   - Send an email to your TA telling him the names of the three classmates